SEALANTS: AN EFFECTIVE WAY TO PREVENT TOOTH DECAY

 TYPES OF SEALANTS

-Sealants are classified into multiple types depending on the polymerization methods, the type of fillers, and the material used in their composition.
+Sealants are classified into several types based on their polymerization method, filler content, and the materials used in their composition.

 1. GLASS IONOMER SEALANTS

-The glass ionomer sealants are hydrophilic, chemically bonded to tooth surfaces and provide the utmost protection from bacteria accumulation.
-They comprise properties like low thermal expansion, higher susceptibility to desiccation, and generally shrink less during the placement process as compared to other types of sealants.
-Moreover, they are stiffer than other materials of sealants.
+Glass ionomer sealants are hydrophilic, bond chemically to tooth surfaces, and offer strong protection against bacterial accumulation.
+They have properties such as low thermal expansion, greater susceptibility to desiccation, and reduced shrinkage during placement compared to other types of sealants.
+Additionally, they tend to be stiffer than other sealant materials.

 2. COMPOSITE RESIN SEALANTS

-The composite resin sealants effectively prevent bacterial accumulation in pits and fissures of children’s and adolescents’ posterior teeth.
-Composite resin is a widely used and preferred material for sealants as it does not affect dental aesthetics.
+Composite resin sealants effectively prevent bacterial accumulation in the pits and fissures of children’s and adolescents’ posterior teeth.
+Composite resin is a widely used and preferred material for sealants because it maintains dental aesthetics.

-The composite resins are fabricated according to the wearer’s tooth shape, size, and colour, providing them with a natural-looking smile.
-The general properties of the composite resins include low susceptibility to desiccation, higher tensile strength, and no acid-base bonding.
+These resins are fabricated to match the shape, size, and color of the patient’s natural teeth, contributing to a natural-looking smile.
+Their key properties include low susceptibility to desiccation, high tensile strength, and the absence of acid-base bonding.

 3. POLY-ACID MODIFIED SEALANTS

-The poly-acid modified sealants are also termed copolymers.
-These sealants are fabricated from resin materials that release fluoride while providing protection against tooth decay and have adhesive properties.
+Poly-acid modified sealants, also known as copolymers, are made from resin materials that release fluoride, offer protection against tooth decay, and have adhesive properties.

-A study has shown that sealants can protect your teeth from cavities by 80% in the first two years and 50% for up to four years.
-The sealants protect the chewing surfaces of molars or back teeth from decay by covering them with a protective shield that blocks out food particles and germs.
+Studies show that sealants can prevent cavities by up to 80% in the first two years and by 50% after four years.
+They work by covering the chewing surfaces of molars with a protective barrier that blocks food particles and bacteria.

 4 SIGNS YOU MIGHT NEED TO HAVE DENTAL SEALANTS